 Down Payment and Maximum Loan to Value

-Canadians have been paying 20% down payment on nonowner-occupied investment properties since 2010.
-Look at the below-mentioned chart to learn about the minimum down payment that both non-owners and owners require paying:
+Canadians have been paying 20% down payment on non-owner-occupied investment properties since 2010.
+Look at the chart below to learn about the minimum down payment that non-owners and owners are required to pay:

 No. of Units Owner/Non-Owner Occupied Down Payment (In Percentage) Maximum Loan to Value